9th Earl Spencer, DL

 Charles became the Ninth Earl Spencer on the death of his father in 1992.
 He was educated at Eton College and obtained his degree in modern history at Magdalen College, Oxford.
 He is a peer, an author, a print journalist and broadcaster.
 A Godson of Her Majesty the Queen, he was also one of her Pages of Honour in the 1970s.

-He was a reporter on NBC’s Today show from 1986 until 1995, and is the author of five books, including the Sunday Times bestseller ‘Blenheim: Battle for Europe’ (shortlisted for History Book of the Year at the 2005 National Book Awards) and ‘Prince Rupert: The Last Cavalier’.
-His latest book, ‘Killers of the King’, was the second-highest selling history book in the UK in 2014.
+He was a reporter on NBC’s Today show from 1986 until 1995, and is the author of six books, including the Sunday Times bestseller ‘Blenheim: Battle for Europe’ (shortlisted for History Book of the Year at the 2005 National Book Awards) and ‘Prince Rupert: The Last Cavalier’.
+‘Killers of the King’, was the second-highest selling history book in the UK in 2014.
+In October 2017 its companion piece, ‘To Catch A King’ was published.

 Lord Spencer inherited Althorp, his family’s ancestral seat in Northamptonshire, upon his father’s death, and in the 24 years he has been in charge, has striven to make a positive difference by taking an uncompromising approach to the continued wellbeing of the Estate.